A. The Ark is captured.

 d.
 The two sons of Eli, Hophni and Phinehas, were with the Ark of the Covenant of God: Instead of trusting in the ark, they should be more concerned that the ark was served and carried by priests who had forsaken the Lord.

 3. (5) Israel's confidence in the Ark of the Covenant.

 And when the Ark of the Covenant of the Lord came into the camp, all Israel shouted so loudly that the earth shook.

 a.
-All Israel shouted so loudly that the earth shook: Someone passing by Israel’s camp would have thought something tremendous was happening.
-Certainly, this would have been considered a great church service, and many would think they were really trusting in God.
+All Israel shouted so loudly that the earth shook: Someone passing by Israel's camp would think something tremendous was happening.
+Certainly, this would be considered a great church service, and many would think Israel really trusted God.
 But for all the appearances, it was really nothing.
-All their noise and excitement meant nothing because it wasn’t grounded in God’s truth.
+All the noise and excitement meant nothing because it wasn't grounded in God's truth.

 i.
 The Israelites probably felt they were better than the Philistines because the Philistines were pagans, worshipping false gods.
-Yet the Israelites were thinking and acting just like pagans, thinking they could manipulate God, and force Him into doing what they wanted Him to do.
+Yet the Israelites thought and acted just like pagans, thinking they could manipulate God and force Him into doing what they wanted Him to do.

 ii.
 "Had they humbled themselves, and prayed devoutly and fervently for success, they would have been heard and saved.
 Their shouting proved both their vanity and irreligion."
 (Clarke)